GraphIt-DSL/GraphIt-DSL.github.io/python-getting-started.md

 You should note here that we have created a separate `set_graph` function to isolate it from the actual algorithm in the `do_pagerank_delta` function.
 We do this so we can measure the performance of the actual algorithm and not the cost of initializing the graph related datastructures.
 If you are not timing the execution of the algorith, it is perfectly fine to add an arguement to the main `do_pagerank_delta` function and do all the initializations there.

-Now, all the data structures are initialized and we are ready to actuall perfom the pagerank_delta operation.
+Now, all the data structures are initialized and we are ready to perfom the pagerank_delta operation.

 ```
 export func do_pagerank_delta() -> final_ranks: vector{Vertex} (float)